 Get to Know BCM Institute’s Blended Learning Program

-2 Day Coursework + 2 1/2 Hour Qualifying BCCS Examination to be taken on the following day
+2 Day Coursework + 2 1/2 Hour Qualifying CCCS Examination to be taken on the following day

-BC Certified Specialist (BCCS) Certification is awarded to participants who successfully completed and passed the Qualifying BCCS examination attached to the course, pay a one-time administrative fee and sends in an application detailing at least 1 year of BC experience and satisfies and meets the experience requirements of the independent certification body.
+CC Certified Specialist (CCCS) Certification will be awarded to participants who successfully completed and passed the Qualifying CCCS examination attached to the course, pay a one-time administrative fee and sends in an application detailing at least 1 year of CC experience and satisfies and meets the experience requirements of the independent certification body.

 Participants will emerge with a clear understanding on the concepts of crisis communication (CC) and its processes.
 These include the understanding of the following:

 - Understand the activities and key deliverables with the CC planning methodology.